CCI-MOC/xdmod-cntr/XdmodAID.md

 could be run from ephemeral storage.

-From my perspective, this lack of performance on writes will make the cluster unusable for a wider array of applications and will a distinct pain point for early adopters.
+From my perspective, this lack of performance on writes will make the cluster unusable for a wider array of applications and will be a distinct pain point for early adopters.

 ## Lack of read write many volumes (RWX persistent volumes)